This 2015 Virginia study found that scientists preferred research projects that had the potential to make:

 The researchers said that “scientists’ personal dispositions” accounted for this finding.
 I agree with the researchers, but not for any of the specific reasons they stated.

-I feel that the “lower potential importance” consideration was the key, and bears closer examination.
+The subjects’ “lower potential importance” judgments were the key, and bear closer examination.
 The study’s supplementary material showed that this consideration was made on a sliding scale in response to a question:

 “Would you describe Project A (B) as potentially very important?”